Saudi-US

 for change in both form and substance.
 After all, the young and vibrant prince

-has combined the modernity and tradition, and appears comfortable with himself.
+has combined modernity and tradition, and appears comfortable with himself.

 all the odds and prejudices.